marcusvmleite/grpc-crud/README.md

 # grpc-crud
 CRUD Sample with gRPC

-Application that simulares a real-world gRPC CRUD application.
+Application that simulates a real-world gRPC CRUD application.